opensensorhub/project-uavdemo/osh-ground-station/README.md

   1. Connect the GCS computer to the SoloLink WiFi network using the password you set in the Solo App
   1. Launch OSH on GCS using the `./launch.sh` script
   1. Open the [Web Admin](http://docs.opensensorhub.org/user/web-admin/) at <http://localhost:8181/sensorhub/admin>
-  1. Start the _Solo Telemetry_ sensor adapter by right clicking it int the _Sensors_ section and selecting _Start_ in the context menu
+  1. Start the _Solo Telemetry_ sensor adapter by right clicking it in the _Sensors_ section and selecting _Start_ in the context menu
-  1. Check that data is received by selecting the driver and clicking the _Refresh_ button next to _Outputs_ in the right panel
-     (data should update every second)
+  1. Check that data is received by selecting _Solo Telemetry_ in the list (you need to click again so the information on the right panel refreshes) and clicking the _Refresh_ button next to _Outputs_ in the right panel (data should update every second)
   1. Repeat the previous two steps with the _Solo Video Cam_ sensor adapter